jovotech/jovo-framework/docs/01_getting-started/README.md

 * [Voice App Basics](#voice-app-basics)

-## Installation
+## Introduction

-There are three ways to get started with the Jovo Framework.
-You can either install our command line tools (recommended), use the jovo-framework npm package in your code, or clone our sample voice app.
+Jovo is an open-source framework based on [Node.js](https://nodejs.org/).
+If you run into any problems while installing it, please let us know [in the comments](https://www.jovo.tech/framework/docs/installation#comments-and-questions), [create an issue on GitHub](https://github.com/jovotech/jovo-framework-nodejs/issues), or [join the chat on Gitter](https://gitter.im/jovotech/jovo-framework-nodejs).

+You can also find tutorials and courses here: [jovo.tech/learn](https://www.jovo.tech/learn).

 ### Technical Requirements

-Jovo is a [Node.js](https://nodejs.org/) framework.
 Before starting the installation, make sure you have the following installed on your computer/development environment:

 * Node.js version 4 or later
 * [NPM](https://www.npmjs.com/) (node package manager)

 Here are some tutorials to install Node.js and NPM: [Mac](http://blog.teamtreehouse.com/install-node-js-npm-mac), [Windows](http://blog.teamtreehouse.com/install-node-js-npm-windows).

+## Getting Started

+There are three ways to get started with the Jovo Framework.
+You can either install our command line tools (recommended), use the [jovo-framework npm package](https://www.npmjs.com/package/jovo-framework) in your code, or clone our sample voice app.

 ### Jovo CLI

 The Jovo Command Line Tools offer an easy way to create new voice apps from templates.
-You can find a more detailed description in the section [05.
-Tools](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/05_tools).
+You can find a more detailed description in the section [Tools > CLI](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/05_tools).

 The open source GitHub repository can be found here: [jovotech/jovo-cli](https://github.com/jovotech/jovo-cli) (pull requests encouraged!)